Nora Häuptle

-Nora Häuptle (born 9 September 1983) is a Swiss football manager and former player who has been the manager of the Ghana women's national team since January 2023.
+Nora Häuptle (born 9 September 1983) is a Swiss football manager and former player who is the manager of the Zambia women's national team since 4 January 2025.

 In her playing career, Häuptle played as a defender.
 She started out at St. Gallen before moving on to play for BSC YB Frauen and FFC Zuchwil 05, all in Switzerland.
 She later moved to Netherlands to play for FC Twente Enschede.
 Returning to the Switzerland, she joined FC Rot-Schwarz Thun in addition to subsequently starting her coaching career with the U14-U15 Boys teams.

 Häuptle has also been working as a pundit for SRF zwei.

 Playing career

 Häuptle grew up in Horn in the canton of Thurgau.
 She played for FC Staad, BSC YB Frauen, FFC Zuchwil 05, FC Twente Enschede, FC Thun and the Switzerland national football team between 1996 and 2010.

 Coaching career

 Häuptle went into coaching in her final season at FC Thun.
 She was assigned as the coach for the U-14 and U-15 boys' teams and an athletic coach for the U-12 to U-18 boys' teams from 2009 to 2012.
 At the same time, she studied sports and theater studies at the University of Bern.
 She then worked as a conditioning coach for tennis player Romina Oprandi.